 What’s Our Opinion of CoinLoan?

-Investing in secured assets is always ‘more’ secure’ than investing in unsecured payday loans.
-When investing on CoinLoan, you will need to accept the lower interest rates.
+Investing in secured assets is always ‘more’ secure than investing in unsecured payday loans.
+When investing on CoinLoan, you will need to accept the lower interest rates though.

-While the product offering seems promising, the lack of demand for loans at higher interest as 10% as well as the mentioned transparency concerns are points you should keep in mind when considering making money with CoinLoan.
+While the product offering seems promising, the lack of demand for loans (in the past) at interest rates which are higher than the advertised yield as well as the mentioned transparency concerns are points you should keep in mind when considering making money with CoinLoan.

 Usability of CoinLoan

-The platform’s interface looks very different to that of other P2P lending sites.
+The platform’s interface looks very different to that of other P2P lending platforms.

 Here’s a sneak peek into CoinLoan’s interface.